 Also, there’s a chance your student loans aren’t the only debt you have on the books, so if you’re carrying a big balance on a credit card, for instance, paying those purchases off could improve your credit utilization rate and bolster your credit score, student loans notwithstanding.
 (You can find more ways to improve your credit here.)

 Curious about how your management of your student loans and other debts may be affecting your ability to qualify for car loan?
 You can keep an eye on your credit with Credit.com’s free credit report snapshot.
-You’ll receive two free credit scores with tips and customized advice for improving your credit score.
+You’ll receive a free credit score with tips and customized advice for improving your credit score.

 Are There Car Loans for Students?